 Collections Management Intern

 The collections management intern participates in all aspects of collections management and is an ideal opportunity for an individual seeking to advance their career in public horticulture.
-This internship allows the intern to gain a more in-depth understanding of and experience in managing a diverse collection of woody plants through involvement in hands-on maintenance of the living collection, plant propagation, greenhouse and nursery management, documentation of the living collection using BG-Base plant records software, plant labeling and mapping, and interacting with the public and volunteers.
+This internship allows the intern to gain a more in-depth understanding of and experience in managing and curating a diverse living collection through involvement in documentation of the living collection using BG-Base plant records software, plant labeling and mapping, hands-on maintenance of the living collection, plant propagation, greenhouse and nursery management, and interacting with the public and volunteers.

 Reflections from Past Interns